aguirrejuan/ConvRFF/README.md

 ## TODO
-1. Add function to save model in each training(google drive)
+1. Get results on segXAI.py
-2. Train models discussed in the seminar to prove method
+2. Figure out how call function from diferent levels in the directory.